wayscript/wsx_tools/services/sendgrid/send_email_form/README.md

 </p>

 ### Setup Secrets
-Create arbitrary keys that you will give access to using your tool.
-These are up to you and are intended to be given to those who you want to access your tool ( without giving your sendgrid api token away.)
-The names of these tokens should be placed in accepted_tokens in app.py file ( line 12 )
 <p align="center">
   <img src="https://raw.githubusercontent.com/wayscript/wsx_tools/master/static/sendgrid/sendgrid_secrets_send_email.jpg" />
 </p>

 You will need to place your sendgrid provided api token into your wayscript .secrets file.
 The name of this token should be ```sendgrid_api_token```

+### Configure App.py
+Inside of App.py create arbitrary keys that you will give access to using your tool.
+These are up to you and are intended to be given to those who you want to access your tool ( without giving your sendgrid api token away.)
+The names of these tokens should be placed in accepted_tokens in app.py file ( line 12 )

+Fill in the from email address variable, this will be the email addresss you used to sign up with sendgrid.

 ### Host your Tool
 Host your tool by creating a deploy trigger within your .triggers file